ArchetypeOfficial/Rokarate-Anti-Cheat-Bypass/README.md

-Execute the anti cheats first. then run the dex explorer, dupe benchpressclient on PlayerScript. each dupe = x2 gain.
+Execute all the anti cheats first. run the dex explorer, dupe benchpressclient on PlayerScripts. each dupe = x2 gain.

-- bypassed anti dupe by arch
+- Anti dupe bypassed by kazeo